2026-06-01 — Dan Billings

 The unsloth TurboQuant calibration applies to NVFP4 the same way it applies to UD-Q4_K_XL: it's a calibrated quantization pipeline that recovers quality lost in naive quants.
 Expect NVFP4 TurboQuant quality to be roughly comparable to Q4_K_XL on reasoning tasks.
 The TurboQuant calibration is the reason you don't just run straight 4-bit.

 The cliff location is hardware-specific.
-Blackwell has a different compute profile — different warp schedulers, different fast-path thresholds, different memory access patterns for small batches.
-The n=3 corner on a 4090 is not a law of physics; it's an artifact of this generation's CUDA implementation.
+Blackwell has different warp schedulers, different fast-path thresholds, different memory access patterns for small batches.
+The n=3 corner on a 4090 is not a law of physics; it's an artifact of Ada's CUDA implementation.

 VRAM accounting: 256k context, one slot